Libr-AI/fairlib/docs/_sources/tutorial_notebooks/tutorial_manipulate_dist.md.txt

 ## Analysis the loaded dataset distribution

-Essentialy, we are instereseted with the joint distribution of target label *y* and protected label *g*, which are both discrete random variables.
+Essentially, we are interested in the joint distribution of target label *y* and protected label *g*, which are both discrete random variables.

 We save the corresponding results in probability tables:

-Given target label and protected labels, calculate emprical distributions.
+Given target label and protected labels, calculate empirical distributions.

 - joint_dist: n_class * n_groups matrix, where each element refers to the joint probability, i.e., proportion size.
 - g_dist: n_groups array, indicating the prob of each group